 This information is for the UK.
-All of our girls are Christian girls, mainly from Europe.
+All of our young people are Christian young people, mainly from Europe.
 They come to us because they want to be in a genuine Christian family.
-Most agencies do not have un understanding of the evangelical definition of Christian.
-And so we ask that you provide a reference from your church.
-Similarly all of the girls who come to us have references from the leader of the church which they attend.
+We ask that you provide a reference from your church.
+Similarly all of the young people who come to us have references from the leader of the church which they attend.
 We ask them how they became a christian and how often they go to church.
-We sometimes have Catholic girls apply.
-We accept girls of any denomination who have a genuine faith in Jesus and live to follow him.
-But most of our girls are from a protestant background.
+We sometimes have Catholic young people apply.
+We accept young people of any denomination who profess to have a genuine faith in Jesus and live to follow him.
+But most of our young people are from a protestant background.
 Therefore most come from countries where protestantism is strong, espcially Germany, Switzerland and the Netherlands.

 In the UK the au pair is expected to work for about 25 hours per week with 2 days per week completely free.
-The work includes such things as washing, ironing, light housework (vacuuming, dusting), meal preparation, taking children to and from playgroup/school and otherwise helping with the children (feeding, bathing) A girl should not be allowed in sole charge of a pre-school child unless you inform us of the arrangements.
-Please realise that most girls come with limited training and experience in handling small children.
+The work includes such things as washing, ironing, light housework (vacuuming, dusting), meal preparation, taking children to and from playgroup/school and otherwise helping with the children (feeding, bathing) An au pair should not be allowed in sole charge of a baby unless you inform us of the arrangements.
+Please realise that most au pairs come with limited training and experience in handling small children.
 You will need to take full responsibility for the situation.
 The pocket money is payable one week after arrival.
 A non-EEC au pair in Britain will have a visa to show that they have been given leave to enter or remain in Britain.
 EEC nationals are free to take other employment in Britain including taking up ‘au pair’ placements if they wish.

 What is their role in the family?